darajamsat/theshadows/src/herbalism/monographs/yellow-doc.md

 > For constipation… tinctures are used to help move the bile and cause the rhythmic contractions to move stuff out.
 For diarrhea, decoctions are the best method to get the astringent use.
 Vinegars are the best to get the minerals for use with iron deficiency.
 (So the way the herb is formulated is important to the need)

 ## Ancestry
-_Understanding a plant is about learning it’s history.
-Where did it come from?
-Who walked with it and how did they use it?
-Did the plant travel from it’s home land and how did it travel, what people moved it?

 ### Native habitat
 Europe, western Asia, and northern Africa.